 Snake Avoidance Course

 The clinic uses electronic stimulating dog collars for the negative response in teaching the dog that their discomfort comes from the snake.
-The electronic collar has been proven as a very safe method of training.
+The electronic collar has been proven as a very safe and effective method for this training.

 There will be two rattlesnakes on the course.
 The first snake has its rattles taped to simulate a dormant Snake or a Cottonmouth.
 Rattlesnakes do not necessarily rattle before they strike.
 The dog is brought in the vicinity of the snake using long check cords.
 The best response is to get the dog to use its natural senses to SMELL THE SNAKE & SEE THE SNAKE!
 When the handler of the collar sees that this has occurred stimulation will be given from the e-collar.
 Some dogs will need to see it again, but most will learn quickly and any curiosity will result as a negative experience.